Families of Two-Impulse Optimal Rendezvous Transfers Between Elliptic Orbits: Solution Dimensionality and One-Parameter Families

-This section formulates the optimization problem for two-impulse transfers and introduces a continuation framework for tracing one-dimensional families of \acrshort{tiots}.
-Section~\ref{sec:dimensionality} motivates the adoption of angular variables over the conventional time domain, Section~\ref{sec:cont_scheme} defines the continuation scheme based on partial optimality conditions, and Section~\ref{sec:gradient} details the required gradient information and the Hessian-based classification of stationary solutions.
+\taken{Building on the problem formulation in Section~\ref{sec:background}, this section examines the dimensionality of the solution space and introduces a continuation scheme for tracing one-parameter families of \acrshort{tiots}.} Section~\ref{sec:dimensionality} motivates the adoption of angular variables over the conventional time domain, Section~\ref{sec:cont_scheme} defines the continuation scheme based on partial optimality conditions, and Section~\ref{sec:gradient} details the required gradient information and the Hessian-based classification of stationary solutions.